 When to see a doctor

 There are serious eye conditions that can cause eye redness.
-These conditions may cause eye pain, a feeling that something is stuck in your eye (foreign body sensation), blurred vision and light sensitivity.
+These conditions may cause eye pain, a feeling that something is stuck in your eye, blurred vision and light sensitivity.
 If you experience these symptoms, seek urgent care.

 People who wear contact lenses need to stop wearing their contacts as soon as pink eye symptoms begin.
 If your symptoms don't start to get better within 12 to 24 hours, make an appointment with your eye doctor to make sure you don't have a more serious eye infection related to contact lens use.